If someone you love has just died due to COVID-19, we send our heartfelt condolences to you and your family.

-As it is not possible during this time to have public reposes or wakes in funeral homes, there are ways you can keep the funeral personal and beautiful, and to involve others in remembering your loved one.
+As it’s not possible during this time to have public reposes or wakes in funeral homes, there are ways you can keep the funeral personal and beautiful and to involve others in remembering your loved one.

-- It is best at this time, not to use actual books of condolences.
-The RIP.ie online condolence book can be used to leave messages of sympathy, support and appreciation
+- It’s best at this time, not to use physical books of condolences.
+The RIP.ie online condolence book can be used to leave messages of sympathy, support and appreciation.

 - You may wish to host a memorial service or an event to remember your loved one at a later time.
-You can make this known and plan an event for a time when you are able
+You can make this known and plan an event for a time when you’re able.

 Can I honour someone who has died when I cannot attend the funeral?

 Yes.
 Our culture is rich in traditions and ways to honour our dead.
 We are seeing examples of how Irish people are finding new ways to support each other – some of the ‘oldʼ ways are also being revived.

 Here are some ways you can help remember the person who has died:

 - Be the person who organises friends and neighbours to stand at their gates as the hearse passes by.
 At this time of social distancing, we are asked not to line the road for a funeral.

 - Be the person who organises friends and neighbours to leave food and meals for family members (adhering to social distancing).

 - Do post condolences and messages of support online on RIP.ie or on social media.